arnabganguly/llap-hdinsight/Clusterdeployment.md

 ## Provision HDInsight Linux Hadoop cluster with Azure Management Portal

 To provision HDInsight Hadoop cluster with Azure Management Portal, perform the below steps.
+For this lab we will use the *Quick Create* option.

 1. Go to the Azure Portal portal.azure.com.
 Login using your azure account credentials.